Hours Calculator guide

 Quick start

-3. Add hourly rate only when you want a quick gross pay estimate.
+4. Add an hourly rate only when you want a quick gross pay estimate before taxes, deductions, overtime, or premiums.

 Best uses